scylladb/scylla-manager/docs/source/sctool/suspend-resume.rst

 Suspend & Resume
 ----------------

-The suspend command stops execution of all tasks that are running on a cluster.
+The suspend command stops execution of **all** tasks that are running on a cluster.
-It can be resumed using the resume command.
+The tasks can be resumed using the resume command.
+If you want to stop a specific task, use the :ref:`task stop command <task-stop>`.

 .. _suspend: